-Health care isn’t getting any simpler.
-As regulations evolve and relationships with insurance companies grow more and more complicated, administrators of health care organizations face unique challenges.
-They must juggle the business demands of their organizations—keep finances in order—while making sure their staff and facilities are properly resourced to provide excellent patient care.
+Healthcare isn’t getting any simpler.
+As regulations evolve and relationships with insurance companies grow more and more complicated, administrators of healthcare organizations face unique challenges.
+They must juggle the business demands of their organizations while making sure their staff and facilities are properly resourced to provide excellent patient care.

-These challenges, along with the growing number of health care jobs, are creating an increased need for health care administrators who are experts in their field.
-According to the Bureau of Labor Statistics, the number of jobs for Medical and Health Services Managers in the U.S. is projected to grow by 18 percent (or 71,600 positions) from 2018 to 2028.
+These challenges, along with the growing number of healthcare jobs, are increasing the need for healthcare administrators.
+According to the Bureau of Labor Statistics, the number of jobs for Medical and Health Services Managers is projected to grow by 32 percent from 2020 to 2030.

-If you’re considering a career in health care administration, you may find yourself looking at a variety of advanced degree options.
-But what exactly is the difference between a Master of Health Administration and a Master of Business Administration in Health Care Administration?
-Which one is the better choice based on your current health care experience?
+If you’re considering a career in healthcare administration, you may find yourself looking at a variety of advanced degree options.
+But what exactly is the difference between a Master of Health Administration (MHA) and a Master of Business Administration (MBA) in Healthcare Administration?
+Which one is the better choice based on your current healthcare experience?

 Master of Health Administration

-Often designed for people who already have some health care background, the Master of Health Administration (MHA) provides an in-depth look at the specific challenges that face health care administrators.
-MHA students take some business classes, but their courses are primarily focused on health care topics.
+For those who already have some healthcare background, an MHA provides an in-depth look at the specific challenges that face healthcare administrators.
+MHA students take some business classes, but their courses primarily focus on healthcare topics.

-The makeup of MHA programs varies by institution but they typically have a heavier focus on subjects that directly relate to health care institutions.
-For example, health care delivery, health policies, ethics, population health, and healthcare economics may make up the meat of the curriculum.
-At the same time, business classes on financial analysis, human resource management, and other more strategic business topics will play a minor role in the degree.
+The makeup of MHA programs varies by institution but they typically have a heavier focus on subjects that directly relate to healthcare institutions.
+For example, healthcare delivery, policies, ethics, and healthcare economics may make up the core of the curriculum.
+At the same time, classes on more strategic business topics play a minor role in the degree.

-An MHA can be understood as a degree in health care systems with a side of business.
-This degree is often offered by schools of medicine, public health, or allied health, as opposed to schools of business.
-It’s an ideal choice for health care workers who want to advance their careers while staying in the world of health care.
+An MHA can be understood as a degree in healthcare systems with a side of business.
+It’s an ideal choice for healthcare workers who want to advance their careers while staying in the world of healthcare.

-If the MHA is health care with a side of business, the Master of Business Administration (MBA) in Health Care Administration is business with a side of health care.
-The core curriculum covers the full spectrum of business topics, from finance, corporate risk management, and managerial economics to statistics, budgeting, and strategic management.
-Additional courses in health care topics round out the program, providing MBA students with a specialization that equips them for administrative roles in the health care industry.
-Health care topics may include ethics, health care economics and public policy, insurance and risk management, and public personnel administration.
+If the MHA is healthcare with a side of business, the Master of Business Administration (MBA) in Healthcare Administration is the opposite.
+The core curriculum covers the full spectrum of business topics, such as finance, corporate risk management, and economics.
+Additional courses in healthcare topics round out the program.
+This provides students with a specialization that equips them for administrative roles in the healthcare industry.

-Depending on the particular program, the MBA may be appropriate for people with an existing business background, or as in the case of Concordia’s MBA in Health Care Administration for practitioners, be specifically designed for health care professionals who want a firmer grasp of business concepts as they relate to health care.
+Depending on the particular program, the MBA may be appropriate for people with an existing business background.
+Some programs are specifically for healthcare professionals who want a firmer grasp of business concepts as they relate to health care.

-The extensive business education that MBA students receive provides flexibility for their future careers, opening the door to opportunities both in and out of health care.
-MBA students develop skills and knowledge that are applicable in a variety of administrative settings, while receiving specific education pertaining to health care.
+The broad business education that MBA students receive provides flexibility for their future careers.
+This can open the door to opportunities both in and out of health care.
+MBA students develop skills and knowledge that are useable in a variety of settings, including healthcare.

 Which Degree Should You Choose?